dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

-When converting the 8-bytehash to an array of 2-bit bytes, the ordering is proceed byte-by-byte, and for each take the two lowest-value bits (aka, `hash & 0x3`) as byte index `0`, the next two bits (aka, `hash & 0xC`) as byte index `1`, etc. When concatanating path hashes into a longer array, the first ("left-most") path element hash will correspond to byte indexes 0 through 31;
+When converting the 8-bytehash to an array of 2-bit bytes, the ordering is proceed byte-by-byte, and for each take the two lowest-value bits (aka, `hash & 0x3`) as byte index `0`, the next two bits (aka, `hash & 0xC`) as byte index `1`, etc. When concatenating path hashes into a longer array, the first ("left-most") path element hash will correspond to byte indexes 0 through 31;
 the terminator (`4`) will have the highest byte index.